The most successful marketers have one thing in common.

 You don’t want to be the last one to jump on the bandwagon.

-I want to share my insights with you so that you can apply these concepts to your business and start the new year on the right track.
+We want to share our insights with you so that you can apply these concepts to your business and start the new year on the right track.

 Properly applying these trends to your marketing strategy will improve customer engagement.